gracewashere/graysonwright.com/source/projects/openreferral.markdown

 To combat this, we schedule in regular user feedback.
 The feedback helps both to validate our product design ideas and to keep us driven and focused on the most important user-facing tasks.

-After talking a couple times
-with users from the Reentry Council team, we decided that the app we started with
-(based on DC's OpenReferral project) was too general to be useful for managing the guidebook.
-Over the last two months
-we've cut out many unnecessary features to focus on the most important use case for the Reentry council.

-We still have some work to do before we release the app to the wild, but the user-driven process ensures we're on the fastest route to get there.
-Follow along with the project [on GitHub][View Source] or stop by [Code for San Francisco] to see how we're doing!

 [Visit Site]: http://openreferral.org/
 [View Source]: https://github.com/sfbrigade/sf-openreferral/